taoteg/sparse-checkout-submodule-test/README.md

 └── project.env
 ```

-For firther evidence of the ease of swithing projects, update the `project.env` file and reapply the sparse-checkout command to see only the new project folders.
+For firther evidence of the ease of swithing projects, update the `project.env` file and reapply the `git sparse-checkout set ...` command to see only the new project folders.

 ```
 $ rm project.env